Thailand Visa for Indians

 Icon

-As of May 1, 2025, new visa regulations for Thailand will be implemented.
+As of May 1, 2025, new visa regulations for Thailand are implemented.
 All travellers must submit a Thailand Digital Arrival Card online within 72 hours prior to their arrival.
 Furthermore, the number of non-immigrant visa classifications has been reduced to seven groups, and there will be stricter scrutiny of individuals making frequent, short-term visa-free entries.

 How many months before the trip should I apply for a Thailand visa?